 How To Import A Dog From The US Into Canada

-The Canadian Food Inspection Agency regulates the importation of dogs into Canada and requires certain inspections and documentation in order to approve the import.
-Here is what you, the Importer, need to do to ensure streamlined clearance into Canada:
+If you are importing a dog to Canada from the US, it’s important to understand the process.
+It is relatively simple if you ensure all the requirements are met before your pet arrives at the border, one that may or may not involve a customs broker.
+The Canadian Food Inspection Agency regulates the importation of dogs into Canada.
+They require certain inspections and documentation in order to approve the import.
+Here is what you, the importer, need to do to ensure streamlined clearance into Canada.

 There are 2 scenarios to consider:

-Are you importing a pet for your home OR are you importing a pet for your business?
-If it is for your home it is considered a personal unaccompanied dog.
-If it is for your business then the dog is a commercial Importation.
+Are you importing a personal pet for your home OR are you importing a pet for your business?

 Before The Border: